casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking the Balance of a Single Token ID

-Unlike checking the supply of a token, checking state balance of an owner for a token requires two information combined, the owner key and the token id in the form of an dictionary item key hash.
+Checking an owner's token balance requires two pieces of information combined: the key identifying the owner and the token ID in the form of a hash key to a dictionary item.

-The following command will invoke the `make_dictionary_item_key` session entrypoint on your instance of CEP-85, wrtting for you the hash key in your account context.
+The following command will invoke the `make_dictionary_item_key` session entrypoint on your instance of CEP-85 and write the hash key to your account context.

 ```json